kassidysharits1/SAMDAT/README.md

 # Improvements
 There are many improvements that can be made and this project has many future potentials...

 There is large potential with this project to be applied to other geophysical problems using various sensors.
+By making interchangeable attachments, there is the potential to use other geophysical equipment.